Harrisonkamau/nest-app/README.md

 Start a Mongod server by opening a terminal run: `mongod`.
 Ensure you have MongoDB driver installed on your PC.
 Else, follow these instructions [here](https://docs.mongodb.com/manual/installation/).

+Ensure you have Node -v `10.13` and above.

 ## Running the app

 ```bash